Best Blue Light Glasses for Remote Workers 2026: 7 Picks

 The frame is TR90 nylon, which is flexible and lightweight (22g).
 It's comfortable enough for a full workday, though the nose pads are fixed rather than adjustable, which means the fit depends on your face shape.

-We tested three pairs of the Cyxus and found consistent lens quality across all three, which is reassuring at this price point.
+Reviewers of the the Cyxus and found consistent lens quality across all three, which is reassuring at this price point.
 Some budget brands have significant quality control variation from unit to unit.

 Pros: